 What are the proof points to the key theme (greater control over your formulation) of the Formulation campaign?

-Answer (3 points by bullet)
+Answer (3 points by bullet):

-Support of supply chain transparency and risk mitigation with our Emprove® program (we provide in-depth, consistent documentation in a centralized location, so you can access the information you need when you need it.)
+Support of supply chain transparency and risk mitigation with our Emprove® program (providing in-depth, consistent documentation in a centralized location, so you can access the information you need when you need it).

-Breath of portfolio: Our 400+ portfolio of high-quality excipients
+Breadth of portfolio: our 400+ portfolio of high-quality excipients.

 Innovation & consultation: including unique solutions for your complex formulation challenges (innovative products, application lab, R&D, technical sales force).